Athos1972/PoLZy/TechSpec/0_Overview.md

 * Insured Partner (Reference to Partner record)
 * Premium Payer (Reference to Partner record)
 * Insured Object (Rerefence to Insured Object record)
+* Product line specific attributes (extendable for each installation)
+* Other attributes (exetendable for each installation, e.g. requirements for specific countries)

 ### Partner
 * The usual fields you'd expect for person or company records